Ober Gatlinburg, Winter Magic & Gatlinburg’s Best Winter Excitement

 Be dazzled by the display of dozens of decked-out trees, hear carolers and visit Santa at the annual Gatlinburg Festival of Trees.

-This free event has brought the joys of the season to residents and visitors for nearly 50 years, while simultaneously supporting the Boys & Girls Club of the Smoky Mountains and the Gatlinburg Chamber of Commerce Scholarship Fund.
+This free event has brought the joys of the season to residents and visitors for 50 years, while simultaneously supporting the Boys & Girls Club of the Smoky Mountains and the Gatlinburg Chamber of Commerce Scholarship Fund.

 ENJOY MUSIC WINTER SMOKY MOUNTAIN TUNES & TALES